nuvo/emq_exporter/README.md

 ### Kubernetes

 EMQ exporter was designed to run as a sidecar in the same pod as EMQ itself.
-See the examples folder for a `kuberentes` manifest that can serve as reference for implementation.
+See the examples folder for a `kubernetes` manifest that can serve as reference for implementation.

 ## Contributing